AsherSeiling/java-class-creator/README.md

 # Java Class Creator
-A command line program that allows the automated creation of new java files from the bash command line.
-Works on any Linux/Mac machine with the bash command prompt
+A command line program for MacOS (Some principals may be able to be transferred to Lunix) that automates many complex actions in java.
 ```
 Pyinstaller
 OS